Topics: News, UK News, World News, Politics

 While WW3 is yet to happen (and hopefully never will), one of Vladimir Putin's generals, Apti Alaudinov, suggested last month that a third world war has already begun.

 Iran, an ally of Russia, has been fighting with Israel for weeks.
-With this in mind, Alaudinov urged the Kremlin to prepare more troops as a warning to other countries to not attack Russia.
+With this in mind, Alaudinov urged the Kremlin to prepare more troops as a warning to other countries not to attack Russia.

 "We need to prepare at least half a million people in advance," he said.
 "But realistically one million people.
 We need to call them up and start preparing them for the fact that the war has already begun, which we already know is happening - World War 3.
 But it has already taken on a new turn and a new momentum."